ember-learn/guides-source/guides/release/configuring-ember/debugging.md

-Ember provides several configuration options that can help you debug problems with your application.
+Ember provides a browser extension and several configuration options to help you debug your application.

 ## Ember Inspector
-The [Ember Inspector](https://github.com/emberjs/ember-inspector) is a browser extension that makes understanding and debugging your Ember.js application a snap.
-To learn more about it check out the [dedicated guide](../../ember-inspector/).
+The [Ember Inspector](https://github.com/emberjs/ember-inspector) is a browser extension that makes it easy to understand and debug your Ember.js application.
+To learn more, check out the [dedicated guide](../../ember-inspector/).

 ## Routing